bombchus/z64-music-wiki/docs/advanced/formmask.md

     ]
     ```

-The first sixteen array values are for the channels of your sequence, and the seventeenth array value is for cumulative foms & states.
+The first 16 array values are for the channels of your sequence, and the 17th array value is for cumulative forms & states.
 Cumulative forms & states applied to channels will cause those channels to play on top of already playing channels; if a state is non-cumulative it will disable all other channels without the set form or state when that form or state is active.

 !!! info
     You can specify a channel and cumulative forms & states to have multiple values.
 To do this simply add the values you want to use separated by a comma while still being contained within quotation marks (e.g. `"state1, state2, state3"`).